CBEP-SoCB/LCWMD_Monitoring_sum/Analysis/DO_Frequencies_Summary.md

 We use the log of the daily median flow at S05 as a general watershed-wide stream flow indicator, which we call `FlowIndex`.
-We use the log of the raw median, to lessen the effect of the highly skewed distribution of stream depths on the metric.
+We use the log of the median, to lessen the effect of the highly skewed distribution of stream depths on the metric.
 The resulting index is still highly skewed.